We’re sharing some family-friendly things to do in South Western Ontario this fall that we know you’ll enjoy!

 Book a stay in the Village of Blue Mountain

-We’ve book a stay in the village of Blue Mountain almost every winter for snowboarding and skiing.
+We’ve booked a stay in the village of Blue Mountain almost every winter for snowboarding and skiing.
 Last year we ended up visiting in October and we had one of the best experiences!
 There’s so much to do for kids and adults, from attractions, activities, hiking trails, shops, heated pools, and fine dining.
-I suggest checking out their site for more information on everything that”s open during your stay.
+I suggest checking out their site for more information on everything that’s open during your stay.
 We can’t wait to book another stay there this fall.

-Read more our Blue Mountain Guide here.
+Read more about our Blue Mountain Guide here.

 Plan a spa date in the Mountains

 That is it for the 5 surprising things to do in South Western Ontario this fall. hope this gives you some inspiration for things to do and activities to see this year.
-Whether or not there will be events this year you can definitely visit the places I mentioned above by yourself or with your family and still have a fun time.

 Pin this and come back to it later!